Illinois entity search: How to find your business information

 How to find your formation date in Illinois

-In the search results and detail view, the portal shows the date the entity's formation or registration was filed with the Secretary of State, commonly referred to as the file date or formation/registration date.
+The portal's File Detail Report shows the date the entity's formation or registration was filed with the Secretary of State, labeled "Date of Formation/Registration."

 Where your Illinois formation date appears